 A vaccine is a preparation that is introduced into the body to teach it to fight with different diseases.
 Vaccines are routinely employed to prevent disease like rubella, measles, chickenpox, hepatitis, etc. in children.
 However, one disease that gets side-lined quite often is the pneumococcal disease.

 Pneumococcal Disease: Causes, Types and Symptoms

 The pneumococcal disease is a group of illnesses caused by the bacterium Streptococcus pneumoniae.
 An infection of this bacterium can manifest in the form of following types of illnesses:

 - Meningitis – when the bacteria infects the meninges (the protective tissue that covers the brain and the spinal cord).
 Symptoms of meningitis in babies include fever, severe headache, nausea, vomiting, stiff neck, and photophobia (fear of light).

 - Bacteraemia – when the bacteria enter and infect the bloodstream directly.
-Symptoms include high fever with or without complications such as meningitis, pneumonia, pericarditis (swelling of the pericardium, the protective wall around the heart), peritonitis (swelling of the peritoneum, lining that covers the inner wall of the abdomen) or arthritis from pneumococcal infection.
+Symptoms include a high fever with or without complications such as meningitis, pneumonia, pericarditis (swelling of the pericardium, the protective wall around the heart), peritonitis (swelling of the peritoneum, the lining that covers the inner wall of the abdomen) or arthritis from pneumococcal infection.

 - Bacteraemic Pneumonia – a type of pneumonia (lung infection) caused by Streptococcus pneumoniae.
 Common symptoms of pneumonia include rapid shallow breathing, shaking chills, cough, fever, chest, congestion, headache and greenish, yellowish or blood-tinged sputum.